Analyzing and Forecasting Success in the Men's Ice Hockey World (Junior) Championships Using a Dynamic Ranking Model: Results

 Next, we focus on analyzing the World Junior Championships.
 The main results are reported in Table \ref{tab:estU20}, and the time-varying strength parameters are illustrated in Figure \ref{fig:strengthU20}.
 Similar to the WC analysis, adding the dynamic component to the static model significantly improves the fit.
 The hosting variable is consistently significant across all models, indicating a clear home advantage for the hosting team.
 This suggests that younger players participating in the WJC are more negatively affected by playing in a foreign environment compared to the more seasoned players in the WC.
+Note that although Canada is the most frequent host country, having hosted the WJC 17 times, there is sufficient variability in hosting locations, as the WJC was hosted 31 times outside of Canada.
 The results from the most recent WC, WJC, and U18 tournaments are all found to be insignificant.
-The lack of dependence on the most recent WC is expected, as the overlap of players between the last WC and the current WJC is minimal.
+The lack of dependence on the most recent WC is expected, as the overlap of players between the last WC and the current WJC is minimal and quite rare.
 A similar situation occurs with the last WJC and the current WJC, as rosters often change dramatically from year to year.
 Some dependence on the last U18 tournament might be anticipated, given that many players transition from U18 to WJC, but it is ultimately found to be insignificant, even though the associated coefficient is the highest among the three tournaments.
-The average height and weight of players are significant, with the same signs as in the WC analysis: height has a negative impact, while weight has a positive impact.
-Age, however, is found to be insignificant, likely due to the small variation in the average age level within the WJC.
+As in the case of the lack of dependency between WC and U18, it can be argued that U18 focuses on showcasing young talent and emphasizes player development, while WJC is often considered the highlight of junior careers.
+The average height and weight of players are significant, with the same signs as in the WC analysis: height has a negative impact, while weight has a positive impact (i.e., shorter and heavier players tend to perform better).
+Compared to the WC, these two variables have greater significance.
+This suggests that physical differences can play a major role early on but can be mitigated by continuous skill development.
+Age is found to be insignificant, likely due to the small variation in the average age level within the WJC.
 Among the experience variables, only experience from IIHF tournaments is found to be relevant, while experience from the NHL and other leagues is insignificant.
 As in the WC analysis, including experience improves the model fit the most.
 The final model is obtained by minimizing the Akaike information criterion, and, as in the WC analysis, all predictor variables are significant at the 0.1 level.
 The variables included in the final model are the hosting variable, average height, average weight, and average IIHF experience.